 Doesn’t that Make Criminalizing Homelessness a Crime?

 A federal appeals court ruled that “a state may not criminalize conduct that is unavoidable consequence of being homeless,” citing the Eighth Amendment’s cruel and unusual punishment clause.
-Following the ruling, however, the Supreme Court struck down the ruling thereby upholding an Idaho law, which makes sleeping in public spaces a crime.
-Almost every state in the nation has anti-homeless legislation on the books.
+However, almost every state in the nation has anti-homeless legislation on the books.
 Most of these laws are currently being enforced.

 Isn’t it a crime to create policies that criminalize homelessness?
 The answer might surprise you.

 Since roughly the First World War, homelessness has posed a serious problem in the United States of America.
 In the 1930s, more than two million people were experiencing the horrors of homelessness firsthand.
 Most of them hopped trains into oblivion, surviving on scraps made from handiwork they conducted in various towns.

 In 2020, the Department of Housing and Urban Development projected that approximately 580,466 people are without a place to live on any given night.
 That number, known as the Point in Time Count, is significantly lower than the true estimate.
 But whether homelessness is currently in the millions or the hundreds of thousands is neither here nor there.

 The fact remains that it is rampant, growing, and is not new.
 It is a sizable group of people being taken for a ride, train or no train, a shameful reality that’s off the rails.

 As shantytowns and tent cities arose in urban and suburban settings nationwide, they became emblematic of human suffering, a problem that is most embarrassing for a country whose claim to fame is human rights.

 The answer to homelessness is simply housing.
 But there has yet to be an elected official simply giving away homes in mass.